 - An official copy of the applicant's CAS report sent by the LSAC; and

 - A minimum of 2 (maximum of 3) letters of recommendation.
 (Letters submitted do not need to be from current law professors.)

 - There is no application fee to apply for transfer.

-Special Note: Transfer Applicants may submit an unofficial grade report and we can complete a preliminary review of your application.
-Applicants who receive a decision made without a Dean’s Letter and with an unofficial transcript will be considered a conditional decision.
-The conditionally admitted transfer applicant must submit official documents prior to the start of classes..
+Special Notes: Transfer Applicants may submit an unofficial grade report and we can complete a preliminary review of your application.
+Applications with a decision made without a Dean’s Letter and with an unofficial transcript will be considered a conditional decision.
+The conditionally admitted transfer applicant must submit official documents prior to the start of classes.

 Transfer Application Deadline